 LibelLab offers 360 Degree Virtual Property Tours

 French startup LibelLab is using drones to provide services to the real estate industry.
 Lib-Drone, the drone arm of LibelLab, offers services such as aerial photography, aerial videos, and aerial virtual tours.
-To create these virtual tours, the startup uses drones with 360-degrees cameras and links photos taken by them.
-These virtual tours enable clients to look at properties in much more detail and allow them to project themselves in the space without even being there.
-This also makes the overall property buying experience more interactive.
+To create these virtual tours, the startup uses drones with 360-degree cameras and links photos taken by them.
+These virtual tours enable clients to look at properties in much more detail and allow them to project themselves into the space without even being there.
+This also makes the overall property-buying experience more interactive.

 10. Data Security